mschaller2/effective-couscous/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+We imagine a simple GUI that includes buttons to add restaurants, money, etc as described in the input, as well as images that correspond to calculated output, also as described earlier.
+If we were really feeling fancy, we could add an overview of campus area/State St as the underlying image of the GUI, where you could add things based on their real life locations.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.